top of page

 (vi) When f < 0, z > 0 ,

-If the magnification is β, then due to the similarity of triangles, the following can be said for all of (i) to (vi).
+If the magnification is β, the following can be said for all of (i) to (vi) based on the similarity of triangles.

 理想レンズの配置による光線追跡_060.png